Joey Jones (footballer, born 1994)

-Joseph Dylan Jones (born 15 April 1994) is a footballer who plays as a midfielder for club Walton & Hersham.
+Joseph Dylan Jones (born 15 April 1994) is a footballer who plays as a midfielder for Southern League Premier Division South club Sholing.

 Despite being born in England, he won caps for Northern Ireland up until under-21 level.
 He spent time in the youth-teams at Arsenal, Leicester City and Yeovil Town, before signing with Woking in July 2014 after a successful loan spell He spent four years with the club, before joining Eastleigh in June 2018.
 He was signed by English Football League club Salford City in June 2019 and has also played for Dagenham & Redbridge and Grimsby Town.
+Jones went onto feature for Solihull Moors and Altrincham briefly before a move to Southern League Premier Division South club Walton & Hersham in 2024.
+In September 2026, Jones joined Sholing as a player-coach.

 Club career

-Early career

 On 26 June 2013, he signed a six-month contract with Championship club Yeovil Town.
 On 10 September, a Yeovil XI played a Bournemouth XI in a behind closed doors friendly and Jones was one of the goalscorers for the "Glovers".
 His contract was later extended until the end of the 2013–14 season.
 On 31 January, he joined Conference Premier club Woking on an initial one-month loan, which was later extended into a second month.
 He made his debut in senior football in Woking's 5–1 defeat at Dartford and was sent off on 34 minutes for a foul on Jim Stevenson.
 On 29 March, he scored his first goal in a 2–1 win over Wrexham at the Kingfield Stadium.
 He scored two goals in 12 games during his loan spell, but left Huish Park after he was released by Yeovil in May 2014.

-Woking

 On 14 July 2014, Jones signed a permanent deal with Woking.
 He made 50 appearances across the 2014–15 season, as the "Cards" narrowly missed out on a play-off place.
 He signed a new one-year deal in May 2015, having rejected approaches from Cheltenham Town (managed by former Yeovil boss Gary Johnson) and Dover Athletic, and stated that he hoped to nail down a more clearly defined and settled role in the team following discussions with Garry Hill and the departure of central midfielder Josh Payne.
 He scored five goals from 47 games in the 2015–16 campaign as the "Cardinals" posted a 12th-place finish.
 On 25 February 2017, he scored a goal from 40-yards in a 4–3 defeat to Forest Green Rovers that later won him the club's goal of the season award.
 He signed a new contract with Woking in May 2017, having hit five goals from 50 games in the 2016–17 campaign, helping Woking to finish three points above the relegation zone.
 He made 36 appearances across the 2017–18 season, scoring one goal, as Woking were relegated out of the National League.